-Everyone, it seems, was taught in their Sunday school class that magick is merely an illusion or work of the devil.
+Everyone, it seems, was taught in their Sunday school class that magick is merely an illusion or the work of the devil.
 To justify any form of sorcery or alchemy, one must leave Christianity behind.

 The two forces that cause these beliefs are bad catechesis and biblical illiteracy.

 The world that was created in Genesis 1 and 2 was a uniquely magical world.
-It was one where angels flew through the sky, and where trees that bestowed eternal life grew out of the soil.
+It was one where angels flew through the sky, and where trees that gave eternal life grew out of the soil.
 This mystical universe was more varied than any pagan pantheon and was simply bustling with metaphysical happenings.
 This was a universe in which the gods and men could marry (Genesis 6:1-2), where men could live to be 1000 years old, and where God walked and spoke with men without the use of a mediator.
 It is inconceivable that in this universe, biblical authors would expect the world to calm down into the orderly and predictable materialistic patterns of modern science (save for the odd intervention by God Himself).

-It turns out that the traditions and records of these powers do exist and a great many of them are neither apocryphal nor hidden.
+It turns out that the traditions and records of these powers exist and many of them are neither apocryphal nor hidden.
 They are found in the very place you would expect: the Bible.
 The only thing one needs to uncover these records is knowledge of ancient Hebrew language, culture, and world-views.

 The Bible Forbids Sorcery

 In the interest of completeness, any discussion that seeks as its goal the debunking of the myth that magick is forbidden in the Bible must first begin by acknowledging the origins of the myth.
-There are multiple allusions in the Bible to the forbidden-ness of magick but there are two places in particular in which the Bible is explicit in this supposed prohibition.
+There are multiple allusions in the Bible to the forbidden-ness of magick, but there are two places in particular in which the Bible is explicit in this supposed prohibition.

 It will become clear that magick in ancient Israel was like guns today: weapons that needed heavy regulation.
-God acting as king and supreme legislator ensured that laws were erected to see that magick was used by the right authorities, at the right times, and for the right reasons.
+God acting as king and supreme legislator ensured laws were erected to see that magick was used by the right authorities, at the right times, and for the right reasons.

-Kabbalistic Magick: Israel’s best-kept secret
+Kabbalistic Magick: Israel’s Best-kept Secret

 This detail is crucial because it is the chief determiner as to whether Christ sanctioned any kind of sorcery or magick.
-It seems that Christ’s policy and moral standing equaled, to a large extent, the moral standing of Judaism as it existed in the 1st Century AD.
+Christ’s policy and moral standing equaled, to a large extent, the moral standing of Judaism as it existed in the 1st Century AD.
 Without dispute, this is a magical Judaism, steeped at the time in kabbalistic ideals with Enochian and Solomonic traditions.

-Some of the strongest magical traditions in Judaism that Christ would’ve known was concerned with the magick of King Solomon.
+Some of the strongest magical traditions in Judaism that Christ would’ve known were concerned with the magick of King Solomon.
 A magick which preserves its tradition in the Judaism of today in its adoption of the Star of David, or the Seal of Solomon.